kitabisa/responsible-disclosure/index.md

 ## Rewards

-The bounty/reward amount depends on the severity of the vulnerability and how detailed the respective report is.
+Our rewards are determined by the Kitabisa security team based on the potential impact of a vulnerability and how detailed the respective report is.

 <table>
   <thead>